mriared/Depresson_Among_Students_in_India-Logistic_Regression_Anslsysis/README.md

 Importantly, in this study, depression is a binary variable.
 Since depression is rarely a categorical condition, it would be better represented on a continuous scale.
 Therefore, it should be noted that the dataset is based on a rough simplification.
 Additionally, the results should not be generalized to the entire population but rather only to Indian students aged 18–34.

 **Before running the code**: The original analysis was conducted on an exploratory sample size equal to 5000.
-However, since it takes a long time to compute, the code here runs on a sample size equal to 2000.
-You can change the sample size, however, keep in mind that the conclusion from the Radnom Forest visualization might change.
+However, since it takes a long time to compute, you can change the sample size by changing the value of "exploratory_sample_size".

 The analysis consists of the following steps: